A generalized canonical metric for optimization on the indefinite Stiefel manifold: A generalized canonical metric on

 In the framework of the tractable metric whose representing matrix has just been obtained, the targeted \textit{generalized canonical metric} applied to two tangent vectors $Z_i = XW_i + A^{-1}X_{\perp}K_i$, $i=1,2,$ at any $X\in\iStkn$ is

 Obviously, $g_{\rho,X_{\perp}}$ is a non-degenerate bilinear form defined on $T_{X}\iStkn$ and dependent upon both $\rho$ and $X_{\perp}$.
-To make this a Riemannian metric, except for the special parameter $\rho$, it is essential to require that $\Mx$ depends only on $X\in\iStkn$ and this dependence is smooth.
-To this end, we will impose additional conditions on $X_\perp$ in terms of $\Gamma_3$.
-If we choose
+To make this a Riemannian metric, it is essential to require that $\Mx$ depends only on $X\in\iStkn$ and this dependence is smooth.
+Apparently, we can consider $\Gamma_3$ as an independent parameter like $\rho$ and smoothly represent $X_\perp$ in terms of $X$ (or do this for both $\Gamma_3$ and $X_\perp$).
+Nevertheless, we do not know an efficient and explicit formula for this representation, if it exists.
+Following \cite{EdelAS98,GSAS21}, we impose a relation on these two components and obtain the desired metric.
+Namely, we can choose

 then the second term of \eqref{eq:M_X_general} becomes

 thanks to the identity \eqref{eq:In_1}.
 Thus, the representing matrix is

 Alternatively, we can take